pushrocks/taskbuffer/README.md

 import * as taskbuffer from "taskbuffer";

 myTask = new taskbuffer.Task({
-  name:"myTask1",
+  preTask: someOtherTask // optional, don't worry loops are prevented
-  taskFunction:() => {
+  afterTask: someOtherTask // optional, don't worry loops are prevented name:"myTask1", taskFunction:() => {
-    //do some stuff and return promise
+    // do some stuff and return promise
-  }
+    // pass on any data through promise resolution
+    // Use TypeScript for better understanding and code completion }
 })
 ```